 - Read the syllabus and the assignment guidelines.
-Your question may already be answered. - Read the feedback we give you for each of your writing assignments (My Grades > View Rubrics (under a specific grade) > Scroll down to "Feedback") - Go on our Mixable group to read the Frequently Asked Questions. - Ask your question on Mixable, unless it requires you to compromise your privacy (for ex: email me directly if you want to discuss an absence, or accommodations for a disability). - If you have a technical issue (for ex: you can't log in), contact ITAP at itap@purdue.edu and copy me in the email.
+Your question may already be answered. - Read the feedback we give you for each of your writing assignments (My Grades > View Rubrics (under a specific grade) > Scroll down to "Feedback") - Email me directly if you want to discuss an absence, or accommodations for a disability. - If you have a technical issue (for ex: you can't log in), contact ITAP at itap@purdue.edu and copy me in the email.